King James Bible Commentaries (See the Best Reviewed)

 The benefits of using in-depth bible commentaries include: (1) in most in-depth commentaries, every verse of a biblical book is commented on, (2) authors discuss topics that shed more light on biblical texts, such as history, theology, and application, and (3) when the reader finds a commentary series they like, volumes can be purchased over time to build a resource library.

-Building a commentary library over time costs more than buying a one-volume edition, but for those who can afford it, it is an investment that rewards the reader for years, if not a lifetime.
+Building a commentary library takes time and costs more than buying a one-volume edition, but for those who can afford it, it is an investment that rewards the reader for years, if not a lifetime.

 Barnes